What Is a Confidentiality Agreement?

 - Include a non-solicitation: Add a non-solicitation clause to prevent the recipient from hiring your current employees.
 This clause lasts for the duration of the business partnership unless stated otherwise.

 - Set the duration: Dictate how many months or years the confidentiality agreement will last.
 This typically represents the duration of the business relationship, but can be extended as an indefinite arrangement.
+Be careful not to make the term overly restrictive, as contracts that are too broad may be ruled unenforceable.

 - Note the governing state: Select which state government will handle and verify the terms of the agreement, as state laws can differ.
 This is typically the state in which the disclosing party resides or operates.